lorenzolucido/CarND-Vehicle-Detection-P5/README.md

 ![alt text][hog_car]
 ![alt text][hog_non_car]

+After exploring various color spaces, I did end up choosing the 3 channels of `YCrCb` in order to train the classifier.
+This is what seemed to output the most relevant features in order to recognize a car:
+![alt text][YCrCb]

 #### Histogram of colors (`histCol`) and Spatial Binning (`spaBin`) features (sections 2b and 2c)

 As a way to further help the classifier, I also extracted [histogram of color](https://en.wikipedia.org/wiki/Color_histogram) and spatial binning features.
 Both have been implemented as sklearn pipeline `transformers`.